RichNye/richnye.github.io/_posts/2025-10-14-setting-up-chirpy.md

 - Adding my custom image

 ### Customising the footer
 So because you typically don't clone the main Chirpy repo you don't get all site files included - it's typically advised to use the Chirpy starter which includes GitHub Action workflows and other useful bits.
 This meant I needed to create the _includes directory and download the footer.html file from the main repo.
 Once I had it, it was simple to remove the elements I didn't want.
-A simple step with hindsight, but it did take a bit of research when you're completely new to the world of Jekyll and Chirpy!
+A simple step with hindsight, but it did take a bit of research when you're completely new to the world of Jekyll and Chirpy.

 ### Adding my custom image
 Again, with hindsight this is so simple to understand, but it did take a bit of learning.
 Initially, I was adding my png file to where the other site assets were because that would make sense right?
 Just drop the png into _site/assets and job done?!
 Wrong.
 It turns out that directory is rebuilt with every build, and actually gets assets from the root assets directory of the project.
 So I'd put my png in, build the site, and get confronted with... no image.
 It was only when I realised the photo was being removed with every build that I realised it needed to go elsewhere.